shreyasnb/optimal-path-planning/circle-fitting/README.md

 # Circle Fitting Algorithm in a Rectangle

-This project implements a Python script to calculate the centers of circles packed inside a rectangle, given the rectangle's diagonal coordinates and the radius of the circles.
+This module implements a Python script to calculate the centers of circles packed inside a rectangle, given the rectangle's diagonal coordinates and the radius of the circles.
 The circles are plotted using `matplotlib`, and the algorithm ensures that the circles fit inside the rectangle.

 ## Table of Contents
 - [Overview](#overview)